vdim/yz/doc/IMPLEMENTATION.md

 At this moment there is the following ElementManagers:
     * JPA ElementManager which uses the JPA API 2.0 for accessing to data.
 We test it by Hibernate.
     * Collection ElementManager which allows querying to usual Java collections.
-    * Store ElementManager - inner storage of the Nest project.

 In case you want to add your data storage you must implement ElementManager interface.
 See definition of it [here] (https://github.com/vdim/yz/blob/master/src/ru/petrsu/nest/yz/core.clj)